dotlang/language/doc/RFE.md

 `func sort(x: anything + getIndex + Ord) ...`
 `func getIndex(x: array)...`

+Y - remove `defer`
+RAII like C++ can help us remove `defer`. applications of defer: close db/net connection, close file, unlock mutex con of defer: make code unreadable, what if defer inside defer?, what if I want to change output in defer, what if I run a new thread in defer, what if there is an exception inside defer?, what if I defer x.close and return x? what is order of defers? how/when are defer argument evaluated?

+Y - remove exceptions
+What can be a good use case for exceptions?
+Now that we have maybe?
+Thsi can remove catch, throw and maybe defer. e.g. in SerDe when format is incorrect, something is missing, cannot cast. use case: prevent a plugin or thread crashes the whole app.
+option: when you load a plugin, you can get control of it's lifecycle. same when you create a thread or green thread.
+You can define a result/output to be updated when thread or goroutine calls "system_exit" to end the process.
+For these special cases we can have something like: `invoke` which will return `T|Error` where T is output of the function.

+Y - What happens to assert then? option 1: if it is failed, exit the process.
+As this is a real exception, dedicating a keyword for it does not make sense. option 2: a shortcut for returning error.
+`assert str.length>0, xyz` if condition is not satisfied, return xyz `assert str.length>0, xyz` -> `return xyz if !(str.length>0)`.
+We can use postfix if instead! remove assert and replace with if/return.

+N - What is the main source of complexity now? template? polymorphism and subtyping? sum types? no. protocol? immutability?

+Y - Can we make the special behavior of compiler toward array and hash literals, not special?
+Maybe by calling `opCall` on a temporary mutable instance?
+`var x: array[int] = [1, 2, 3]`
+`var y: map[int, string] = [1:"A", 2:"B", ...]`
+anywhere compile sees `[a,b,c,d,...]` or `[a:b, c:d, ...]` it will call `opCall` for the expected type with index and value or key and value.
+So this is a general behavior. `[a..b]` means `[a, a+1, ..., b]` and other syntax sugars.

+Y - Is there a way to model a general function?
+For example to define `invoke` function to run another function in parallel or with an exit/exception handler.
+`type function[A,B,C,O] := func(A)->O | func(A,B)->O | func(A,B,C)->O`
+maybe we can call every function with an unnamed tuple matching it's inputs.
+`func process(x:int, y:string)`
+`var g = {1, "A"}`
+`process(g)`
+`func process(g: {int, string})` solution 1: variadic templates solution 2: sum types
+`func invoke[A,B,C,O](f: function[A,B,C,O], input: {A,B,C})->O|Exception`
+What is the difference between these two?
+`func process(x:int, y:string)`
+`func process(g: {int, string})` can we do a recursive definition?
+`type function[I,O] := func(I)->function[I, O]`. no it's too confusing.
+the question is: how can we model the input of any function as a specific type? the only viable solution is a tuple. we can say for each function `func process(x:int, y:string)` compiler defined another function with a tuple input.
+`func process($: {x: int, y:string})->process($.x, $.y)`.
+So every function can be called with a tuple with appropriate types. or put it another way: the invoke works with functions with single input. if your function has multiple inputs, simply write a wrapper function or a closure.
+Anything that compiler does behind the scene can be source of confusion.

+N - Remove/simplify generics:
+If everything is supposed to be a reference, maybe generics can be simplified into a normal generic type with `void*` or similar. then `anything` type is actually just a pointer. on option: only use generic to specify output type of a function (which means automatic casting only).
+In this case, maybe we can use a simpler notation rather than `[]`: `int x = pop!int(stack1)`
+So `f!T(x,y,z)` is just a shortcut for: `@T(f(x,y,z))`.
+We define `anything` as something like `interface{}` or `void*` or `Object`.
+issue: Then array will be just a set of pointers.
+So array of 3 integers will be 3 pointers to 3 integer -> waste memory space. how can we implement array without generics and with anything/binary?
+`func array(size:int)`

+N - binary can be parent type of all non-tuples and `{}` parent of all tuples.

 ? - Can we remove protocol?
 protocol is used to abstract over a behavior.
 I say I can accept any type as long as it has this specific behavior.
 I don't care what that type is.
 Because I only need that specific behavior.
 q: can we document the laws of protocol in the code? e.g. in Ord, it should be transitive